Frequently Asked Questions

 How can the Unified Government’s Brownfield Program assist me?

-Brownfields Program provides technical and financial assistance to private businesses and landowners, nonprofit organizations, and municipalities.
-Financial assistance can include full funding of Phase I ESA, partial and/or substantial funding of Phase II ESA, and assistance with cleanup planning.
+The UG Brownfields Program provides technical and financial assistance to private businesses and landowners, nonprofit organizations, and municipalities.
+Financial assistance can include full funding of assessments and partial to full funding of cleanups.

-The purpose of this grant is to assess the level and nature of environmental contamination at selected brownfield sites and conduct planning for the cleanup and reuse of the properties.
-By assessing contaminated properties in Wyandotte County, the UG is quantifying the risks involved in redeveloping the properties to encourage property owners and developers to cleanup the sites and put them back into productive use.
+The purpose of this program is to assess the level and nature of environmental contamination at selected brownfield sites and conduct planning for the cleanup and reuse of the properties.
+By assessing contaminated properties, the UG is quantifying the risks involved in redeveloping the properties to encourage property owners and developers to cleanup the sites and put them back into productive use.

 How will the community benefit from the redevelopment of these properties?